In India, $1 housekeepers spark a consumer, worker frenzy despite safety risks

 Urban Company recorded its highest daily home services bookings of 50,000 in February.
 Snabbit’s have grown to 35,000 orders a day.

-Bain Capital-backed Pronto logged a record 22,000 daily bookings in March, up from 2,500 daily orders in October, and raised $25 million in new funding.
+Bain Capital-backed Pronto logged a record 22,000 daily bookings in March, up from 2,500 daily orders in October, and raised US$25 million in new funding.

-Pronto CEO Sardana said she started the business last year after spotting an opportunity to serve three sides: strong demand from customers for reliable maids, workers' need for more stable and safer jobs, and a gap in the market for a scalable service.
+Pronto CEO Sardana said she started the business in 2025 after spotting an opportunity to serve three sides: strong demand from customers for reliable maids, workers’ need for more stable and safer jobs and a gap in the market for a scalable service.

 “It’s possible to build a win-win-win business,” she told Reuters.